SGAG Logo

 Copyright: 1963

-First published in This Week, December 8, 1963. *Likely the source for the end of Chapter 6 and most of Chapter 7 of Legacy of Danger.
+First published in This Week, December 8, 1963. *The source for the end of Chapter 6 and all of Chapter 7 of Legacy of Danger.

 Selena Mead is again sent on a mission, this time to use the credentials of her late husband's cover identity as a reporter and to get close to a visiting Asian general to make sure his visit to America lasts a couple of weeks.
 When she learns the trip was being curtailed and her boss, Hugh Pierce, cannot be contacted, she has to be resourceful to get the message to Section Q.